 IN261—VOCAL TECHNIQUES I (1 CREDIT) Prerequisite: AP121.
 This course, designed for the producer or vocalist with little or no vocal experience, is presented in a lab setting.
 Instruction covers the basics of correct singing, vocal health, breathing, technique and style, enhancing students’ ability to work with other artists on vocal techniques in live and studio settings.

 LP151—LOGIC PRO I (2 CREDITS) Prerequisite: None.
 This course prepares students for the Level One Apple® Certification Exam in Logic Pro as they perform a series of practical exercises in music production, rhythm programming, recording, mixing and post-production.

 LP201—LOGIC PRO II (2 CREDITS) Prerequisite: LP151.
-Students will work with artists and build content utilizing Logic Pro X as the primary production tool in one of IPR’s flagship studios.
+This course helps students work with artists and build content utilizing Logic Pro X as the primary production tool in one of IPR’s flagship studios.
 Topics include artist communication, manipulating pitch and tempo, artist tracking, workflow enhancements, advanced MIDI editing, video integration, advanced audio editing, surround and stereo mixing.

 LV151—ABLETON LIVE I (2 CREDITS) Prerequisite: None.
-Students are introduced to Ableton® Live recording and sequencing software through a series of practical exercises covering software configuration, session navigation, audio warping, MIDI programming with virtual instruments, recording, editing, mixing and combining audio with visual media.
+This course introduces students to Ableton® Live recording and sequencing software through a series of practical exercises covering software configuration, session navigation, audio warping, MIDI programming with virtual instruments, recording, editing, mixing and combining audio with visual media.

 LV200—ABLETON LIVE II (2 CREDITS) Prerequisite: LV151.
 This course expands on the fundamentals of working in Ableton Live as explored in Ableton Live I (LV151).
 Media production concepts covered includes composition, production, improvisation and performance.

 Media Business Courses